Lifebuoy partnership for newborn health

-Now USAID, MCHIP and Lifebuoy will define, plan and implement a low-cost behaviour change programme for handwashing that will help new mothers and health workers adopt and practise handwashing with soap at critical times.
+Now USAID opens in a new window, MCHIP opens in a new window and Lifebuoy will define, plan and implement a low-cost behaviour change programme for handwashing that will help new mothers and health workers adopt and practise handwashing with soap at critical times.

 Another important element of the partnership activities is to set up and use a monitoring system to determine the effectiveness of the intervention and improve implementation.

 “At Lifebuoy, we understand the public health impact that handwashing with soap can make.
-As part of Unilever’s Sustainable Living Plan we have made a bold commitment to change the behaviour of one billion people by 2015,” says Myriam Sidibe, Global Brand Director, Lifebuoy Social Mission.
+As part of Unilever’s Sustainable Living Plan we have made a bold commitment to change the behaviour of one billion people by 2015,” says Myriam Sidibe, Global Brand Director, Lifebuoy Social Mission

 “Persuading people to change their behaviour for long-term health benefits is difficult, and requires a sound understanding of their habits, lifestyles and environment.”